-The radiological levels reported in 2011 were low.
-The REMP trends over the course of time from preoperation to the present are generally decreasing or have remained fairly constant.
+In 2012, there were no instances where the indicator station results were statistically discernible from the control station results.
+No discernible radiological impact upon the environment or the public as a consequence of plant discharges to the atmosphere and to the river was established for any REMP samples.
+The REMP trends over the course of time from preoperation to the present are decreasing or have remained fairly constant.
 This supports the conclusion that there is no adverse radiological impact on the environment or to the public as a result of the operation of Plant Vogtle.